owncloud/libre-graph-api-go/docs/OpenGraphBaseItemAllOf.md

 HasLastModifiedByUser returns a boolean if a field has been set.

-### SetLastModifiedByUserNil

-`func (o *OpenGraphBaseItemAllOf) SetLastModifiedByUserNil(b bool)`

- SetLastModifiedByUserNil sets the value for LastModifiedByUser to be an explicit nil

-### UnsetLastModifiedByUser
-`func (o *OpenGraphBaseItemAllOf) UnsetLastModifiedByUser()`

-UnsetLastModifiedByUser ensures that no value is present for LastModifiedByUser, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)